uribench/askuri/docs/variable_frequency_drive/YL620_VFD/README.md

 7. OPEN: What impact has the value of the number of poles (P12.02) on the performance?
    I have modified the value of the number of poles (e.g., 2, 4, 8), when the LG AirCond Fan Motor was connected, and there was no visible impact on the running speed or the torque.
 8. OPEN: How to mount the VFD next to the lathe/mill while protecting it from harmful materials?
 9. CLOSED: Can the DC Braking Resistor be disconnected while the VFD is set to support DC Brake Mode?
-I have tried it with a small (200VAC, 50Hz, 0.17A) capacitor-run single-phase induction motor and I have not noticed any damage to the VFD.
+   **Answered:** I have tried it with a small (200VAC, 50Hz, 0.17A) capacitor-run single-phase induction motor and I have not noticed any damage to the VFD.
 10. CLOSED: How many wires are used to connect the detachable panel to the VFD?
 There are four wires marked as VCC, B, A, and GND.
 11. CLOSED: What is the power level of the detachable panel?
 The VFD provides 5V-DC to the panel.
 11. OPEN: What is the protocol used to connect the detachable panel to the VFD?
 12. OPEN: Can multiple detachable panels be connected to the same VFD?
+    **Answered:** Not in its simplest mode.
+The MODBUS is point-to-point communication.
+13. OPEN: What is the relation between Huanyang and Yalang, and what is the difference between their VFD products?

 ---